iShares Russell 2000 Value ETF

 IWN

-IWN is an exchange-traded fund that invests in U.
+IWN is an exchange-traded fund (ETF) that tracks US small-cap value stocks across various industries.

 Investment Opinion: Should I buy IWN Today?